bazalp/2kama/README.md

 - [x] Proxy between the browser and the esbuild server
 - [x] watching the source folder files
 - [x] Setting up the socket server
-- [x] esbuild plugin to add the socket client to the entry point
+- [x] Esbuild plugin to add the socket client to the entry point
 - [ ] Client socket
-- [ ] Socket messages for Reload
+- [ ] Socket messages for hot reload
 - [ ] Port Discovery
 - [ ] React-refresh
 - [ ] Typescript